Worldwide Guide to Women in Leadership

 Another spelling of her name is Claudia Melinc, and she later became Director of a private bank in Moldova.

-1990-93 Minister without Portfolio of the Bank System Botos Katalin, Hungary
+1990-93 Minister without Portfolio for the Bank System Botos Katalin, Hungary

 1990 she was State Secretary of Finance